amalini10j/Covid19-Data-Analysis/README.md

 **[Click Here](https://docs.google.com/presentation/d/13k2VGWm_J2tI8rKIRiugHNP4i3qLytitx4pIWJaisyA/edit?usp=sharing) for the Google Slides presentation on this topic.**
-**See Google Slides for storyboard outline of Tableau Dashboard* Our final dashboard will be linked as a Tableau Public Story like [this one](https://public.tableau.com/app/profile/michael.williams1170/viz/Covid19_Test_Sheets/Story1).
+**See Google Slides for storyboard outline of Tableau Dashboard*

+Our final dashboard will be linked as a Tableau Public Story like **[this one](https://public.tableau.com/app/profile/michael.williams1170/viz/Covid19_Test_Sheets/Story1)**.
 The Tableau story will include multiple dashboards with interactive filters.

 ## Project Team Members
 The following are the members contributing to this project: